 Internal governance Approval traceability Audit log export HR compliance

-Results and Reporting
+Compliance KPIs and Reporting Framework

 This is where credibility shows up: consistent metrics, explainable exceptions, and clear closure evidence.